 1. Select the type of information you would like to import

 - Idea portal users

 - Initiatives, goals, and custom table records can be imported to a product line.

 - When importing features, you may also import your requirements' names and descriptions, if applicable.

-- You may also update your Aha! data when importing.
+- You may also update your Aha! for Product data when importing.

-- To import Master features, you must have them enabled for the product you are importing to.
+- To import master features, you must have them enabled for the product you are importing to.
 Enabling master features requires product owner access and is done through Settings > Workspace > Configure.

-- Importing idea portal users also requires Customizations administrator privileges.
+- Importing idea portal users also requires an administrator with customization privileges.

-- Importing Users requires Billing administrator privileges.
-Enterprise+ customers can also assign Paid Seat groups to users upon import.
-You also have the option to choose whether or not to send those users an email invitation to the Aha! account.
+- Importing users requires an administrator with billing privileges.
+Enterprise+ customers can also assign paid seat groups to users upon import.
+You also have the option to choose whether or not to send those users an email invitation to the Aha! for Product account.

-2. Choose the release, product or ideas portal
+2. Choose the release, product, product line, or ideas portal

 Select where you want to add the information.
 The selection available depends on your choice in step 1.

-Helpful tip: If you are importing fields that have values already configured in Aha! you should ensure that the data that's in your CSV file will match.
+Note: If you are importing fields that have values already configured in Aha! for Product you should ensure that the data that's in your CSV file will match.
 Otherwise you will get an error on import.
-Examples of these fields are feature status fields, the "created_by" field or pre-defined custom fields.
+Examples of these fields are feature status fields, the Created_by field or pre-defined custom fields.